Cloud Strife: Advent Children characterization

-Remake handling
+Remake

 For the development of the fighting game Dissidia: Final Fantasy, Nomura stated that Cloud's appearance was slightly slimmer than in Final Fantasy VII because of the detail the 3D of the PlayStation Portable could give him.
 While also retaining his original design and his Advent Children appearance, Cloud was given a more distinct look based on his Final Fantasy VII persona.

-Cloud's initial redesign for Final Fantasy VII Remake was initially more different than the original, but it was later altered to more closely resemble Nomura's original design.
+Cloud's initial redesign for Final Fantasy VII Remake was later altered to more closely resemble Nomura's original design.
 Kazushige Nojima worked on making Cloud's interactions with Tifa and Barret Wallace natural.
 Despite fear of the possible result, Nojima also wanted players to connect with the character once again.
 Kitase further claimed that they aimed to make Cloud more inexperienced and informal than in Advent Children, due to him not being fully mature.
 Early on in Final Fantasy VII, Cloud crossdresses to find Tifa, and Nomura noted this event was popular with the fans and reassured that the scene would be present in Remake.

 Co-director Naoki Hamaguchi noted that since the original game offered the option for the player to decide Cloud's interest in a female character, he wanted to retain this choice decision in Remake in the form of an intimate conversation when splitting from the main team.

 The theme song "Hollow" is meant to reflect Cloud's state of mind, with Nomura placing high emphasis on the rock music and male vocals.